-Taking control of your life by working to improve your health can be difficult, but with the advancement in modern day technology, there are literally thousands of smartphone apps that will help you track your daily efforts.
+Taking control of your life by working to improve your health can be difficult, but with the advancement in modern day technology, there are literally thousands of smartphone apps on android and iOS that will help you track your daily efforts.
 Tracking your fitness progress, whether it be your muscle gain or your weight loss, can help to keep you motivated and educated about what’s working and what isn’t in your diet.

 What does it mean to track your macros?